-A Kentucky non-disclosure agreement is a legally binding contract between two parties to safeguard the confidentiality of sensitive information and trade secrets.
-It protects the disclosing party’s interests by banning the receiving party from circulating confidential data to any third party.
+A Kentucky Non-Disclosure Agreement (NDA) is a contract between two parties designed to protect the confidentiality of sensitive information and trade secrets.
+It ensures that the receiving party is prohibited from disclosing confidential information to any third party without proper authorization.

 “Trade secret” means information, including a formula, pattern, compilation, program, data, device, method, technique, or process, that: